-The proposed basic plan will improve the quality of residential environments in nearby communities such as Beechtree and Oak Creek by not placing additional burdens on certain public facilities.
+The proposed basic plan amendment will improve the quality of residential environments in nearby communities such as Beechtree and Oak Creek by not placing additional burdens on certain public facilities.
 Specifically, the uses contemplated by the National Capital Business Park will not create vehicle trips that would directly access Leeland Road (as opposed to the previously approved Willowbrook project which would send 100 percent of its vehicular trips to Leeland Road), nor will the National Capital Business Park generate any new students to be added the County's public school system.
-In addition, the National Capital Business Park will be designed to utilize the significant green areas on its perimeter to essentially screen the warehouse/distribution, office, light industrial/manufacturing, and/or institutional uses from surrounding communities such as Oak Creek and Beechtree.
+In addition, the National Capital Business Park will be designed to utilize the green areas on its perimeter to essentially screen the warehouse/distribution, office, light industrial/manufacturing, and/or institutional uses from surrounding communities such as Oak Creek and Beechtree.
 Finally, the National Capital Business Park will provide a 20-acre community park that existing residential communities can conveniently utilize.
 In summary, all of the above items will enhance the residential environment for existing and planned residential uses in the immediate area.
+The subject application remains in conformance with this standard.